GDG-Korea/PinterestLikeAdapterView/README.md

   2. run on your android phone.

-  3. in option menu, you can add items or lunch pull-to-refresh sample.

 *To use Pinterest Like Multi Column View.*

   1. check this project as library project.

   2. MultiColumListView is the view what you need.

-*To use pull-to-refresh features.*

-  1. check this project as library project.

-  2. MultiColumnPullToRefreshListView class in extra folder is what you need.

 Attributes
 -----------